Why I volunteer - Karen Winward from Amentum

 Why did you sign up as a volunteer for Chapter One?

-I became aware that another team within Jacobs was volunteering with Chapter One and thought it sounded like a brilliant idea.
+I became aware that another team within Amentum was volunteering with Chapter One and thought it sounded like a brilliant idea.
 I have a desk-based job, so finding 30 minutes each week to read online with a child wasn’t too challenging.
-Even better, Jacobs provides paid volunteering time which makes it even easier for employees to give something back to those in need.
+Even better, Amentum provides paid volunteering time which makes it even easier for employees to give something back to those in need.

 Could you tell us what you’ve learned during your time as a volunteer?